werk85/babel-plugin-angularjs-annotate/README.md

 That being said, this is my short-term todo list:

-* Support the majority of invocations/annotations currently performed by ng-annotate
+✓ Support the majority of invocations/annotations currently performed by ng-annotate ✓ Split up ng-annotate's test suite to be more granular and tolerant of some of babel's other transforms.
-* Split up ng-annotate's test suite to be more granular and tolerant of some of babel's other transforms.
+✓ Actually pass those tests.
-* Actually pass those tests.
+* Pass tests in conjunction with the ES2015 preset.
 * Cleanup.
 Remove vestigial functionality from the upstream project.
 * Support a (very) limited set of ES6-friendly annotation patterns.
 * Publish to npm, make a release, etc.